docker/docs/docker-for-ibm-cloud/administering-swarms.md

       ```
       {% endraw %}

-After creating the cluster, you must [log in to Docker UCP and download the Docker UCP client certificate bundle](#use-the-universal-control-plane).
+After creating the cluster, [log in to Docker UCP and download the Docker UCP client certificate bundle](#use-the-universal-control-plane).

 ## Use the Universal Control Plane
 Docker EE for IBM Cloud uses [Docker Universal Control Plane (UCP)](/datacenter/ucp/2.2/guides/) to provide integrated container management and security, from development to production.